 The Greek Tourism Board reports a figure of 6,000 Greek islands with 227 of them inhabited.
-They account for about 17% of the country´s total territory and most of them are situated in the Aegean, the rest of them in the Ionian Sea.
+They account for about 17% of the country´s total territory.
 The most important archipelagoes are the Ionian, the Sporades, the Cyclades, the Dodecanese and the Aegean Islands.
 These cruising grounds would constitute a classic yacht week in Greece, for example.
 For something more special or if you like to go off the beaten track, head to the peninsula Chalkidiki south of Thessaloniki.
 Here you can sail in complete peace and enjoy the unspoilt, natural beauty of the place.

 What are the prevailing wind systems relevant for your bareboat charter in Greece?

 The main charter season in Greece runs from May till the end of October.
 From June to September the ´Meltemi` - a northerly sea breeze - is possibly, not necessarily prevalent mostly in the Central Aegean.
 The summers are hot and dry with temperatures in July often exceeding 30°.
 July and August are the hottest months and even at night temperatures will rarely drop below 20°.
 This is when the Meltemi winds are strongest and can reach gale force at times.
 The safest areas and most recommendable for family sailing holidays are the Ionian, the Sporades or Chalkidiki, for example.